 Most importantly no records exist of what they dumped for the next 32 years.

 Waste was carried by canal barge contractors Alfred Matty of Coseley, and tipped into the pool manually.
-Some waste was in barrels.
+Some waste was delivered in barrels.
 Some was moved in wheelbarrows across planks.
 It is also apparent that lorries delivered barrelled waste to the site.

 A gravity-fed pipe, and then and electric pipe were added to the pool for more convenient dumping.
 One eye witness recalls seeing dozens of dead birds on the nearby Birmingham canal embankment.
 The British Waterways Board also used the site as a dredging tip for canal areas polluted by Albright and Wilson operations.
 See this picture from 1955 ©English Heritage reproduced by permission.

 In 1970 waste disposal switches to road tanker, though canal barge tipping anecdotally and evidentially (see picture above) continued and large discharge pipes were added to the south of the site.

 1974 is the first year that Albright and Wilson record what they are dumping in the lagoon.
 Site boundary changes add concrete panel fencing, and changes made to the existing subsidiary lagoon and pumping equipment.